 We all love free, right?
-I am all for it and here is a list I have compiled of 8 things entirely free to do on your vacation to St. Augustine, Florida.
+Free in Florida, America’s hottest vacation destination, is even better.
+I am all for it and here is a list I have compiled of 8 entirely free things in St. Augustine to do on your vacation.

-- Have a picnic or photography break on the bank of the Matanzas River- This river runs 20 miles south of the Atlantic Ocean and is on the SW border of Anastasia Island.
+The Matanzas River runs 20 miles south of the Atlantic Ocean and is on the SW border of Anastasia Island.
 The views are great for Fort Matanzas and Castillo de San Marcos, two of Florida’s national historic sites.

 Explore St. George Pedestrian Only Street #5